mui/material-ui/docs/data/material/components/timeline/timeline.md

 There are different ways in which a Timeline can be placed within the container.
 You can do it by overriding the styles.

 A Timeline centers itself in the container by default.
-The demos below show how to adjust the relative width of the left and right sides of Timeline.
+The demos below show how to adjust the relative width of the left and right sides of a Timeline:

 ### Left-aligned Timeline